prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (d) an indication of any order the claimant and the proprietor will seek in respect of the revocation action at the interim conference [Rule 104(e)] ;

-   (e) the claimant’s and the proprietor’s response to the defendant’s choice of option, if any,  provided for in Article  33(3) of the Agreement and Rule 37.4; and
+   (e) the claimant's and the proprietor's response to the defendant's choice of option, if any,  provided for in Article  33(3) of the Agreement and Rule 37.4; and

    (f) a list of the documents, including any witness statements, referred to in the Defence to the  Counterclaim together with any request that all or part of any such document shall not be  translated and/or any request pursuant to Rule 262.2 or Rule 262A.
 Rule 13.2 and .3 shall apply mutatis mutandis.